 Jasmine Burrell is not your average high school student.
-She is President of her class, captain of the dance team, a member of National Honors Society, a member of National Society of Black Engineers, and the external ambassador for her school, the Young Women's College Preparatory Academy.
+She is president of her class, captain of the dance team, a member of the National Honor Society and the National Society of Black Engineers, and the external ambassador for her school, the Young Women's College Preparatory Academy.
 She has just finished her junior year, so college applications are top of mind.
 This summer she was accepted to a program at Washington University where she will take three college courses, and she is participating in short internship experiences to understand what different careers entail.
 On top of this, she runs her own business.

-Jasmine’s entrepreneurial career began with Lemonade Day in 2008, when as a seven-year-old she set-up her first lemonade stand outside of a Walmart in Houston.
-She actively participated in Lemonade Day for six years before she began coaching younger students who were just starting their lemonade stands.
-Each year in the program she grew more confident in her abilities as both an entrepreneur and as an individual.
-Of the programs she says, “I love Lemonade Day.
+Jasmine’s entrepreneurial career began with Lemonade Day in 2008 when, as a seven-year-old, she set up her first lemonade stand outside of a Walmart in Houston.
+She actively participated in Lemonade Day for six years then began coaching younger students who were new to the program.
+Each year in the program, she grew more confident in her abilities as both an entrepreneur and an individual.
+Of the program she says, “I love Lemonade Day.
 I am eternally grateful.
 It really made me who I am today.”

-Currently she purchases, bakes, and distributes the products on her own with the help of some trusty drivers who chauffeur her around while she works on getting her driver’s license.
+Currently she purchases, bakes, and distributes the products with the help of some trusty drivers who chauffeur her around while she works on getting her driver’s license.
 Even though college is only a year away, she is working this summer to build her company.
-The next step is to expand into a commercial kitchen where J’s Goodie Jars products can be distributed to restaurants.
-Jasmine is working to get her food handlers license, and then she will pay for space at a commercial kitchen and market her baked goods out to the public.
+The next step is to expand into a commercial kitchen so J’s Goodie Jars products can be distributed to restaurants.
+Jasmine is working to get her food handlers license, then she will pay for space at a commercial kitchen and market her baked goods out to the public.

-Like most high school students, she caveats her plans saying these are her plans for now, but things could change.
-However, there is no doubt she will do something big and the lessons from Lemonade Day will stick with her.
+Like most high school students, she caveats her plans, saying these are her plans for now but things could change.
+However, there is no doubt she will do something substantial and the lessons from Lemonade Day will stick with her.
 “You know how you are going through life and you don’t realize how big the big moments are until they pass?
 I didn’t realize how big of an impact Lemonade Day would have on me when I started.
-I didn’t realize that I would have such a great time, that I would become this really different person, or really that I would become this person that I was always supposed to be.
+I didn’t realize that I would have such a great time, that I would become this really different person, or really that I would become who I was always supposed to be.
 I grew up in Lemonade Day, and if I could go back, I wouldn’t change anything.”